DeNetPRO/Node/readme.md

-# DeNet Node -

-A CLI application that helps to share your unused storage capacity for reward.
+# DeNet Node - a CLI application that helps to share your unused storage capacity for reward.

 ## Distributed binary usage

-# Importing existing Ethereum wallet for using it as your account
+### Importing existing Ethereum wallet for using it as your account